LtbLightning/ldk-node-rn-workshop/instructions.md

 - **ldk_node** package installed (via `npm` or `yarn`)
 - Configure Android/iOS versions with appropriate SDK configurations.

-For iOS, ensure the iOS platform version is set to 12.0 and for Android, the minSdkVersion is 23 in the build configuration.
+For iOS, ensure the iOS platform version is set to 14.0 and for Android, the minSdkVersion is 23 in the build configuration.

+## Let's code

+Try to implement the steps yourself first and only then check the [solution](SOLUTIONS.md).

 ## Key Functionalities